open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/databricks/cli.md

 ```

 Note how instead of running `ingest`, we are using the `profile` command to select the Profiler workflow.

+## Lineage

+You can learn more about how to ingest lineage [here](/connectors/ingestion/workflows/lineage).

 ## dbt Integration